-This paper presents findings from a field study of an organizational memory system, the Answer Garden.
+This paper presents findings from a field study of an

+organizational memory system, the Answer Garden.
 In short, the study found that augmenting organizational memory was possible, but it also uncovered a number of interesting issues and problematic design assumptions.
 This paper describes these as the basis for future work on organizational and group memories.

-To provide the necessary background for the field study, the paper first briefly discusses the topics of organizational memory and organizational information seeking.
-Second, the paper describes Answer Garden and the hypermedia system that underlies it.
-After these sections, the paper then presents the field study and its results.
-The final section of the paper draws some conclusions and lessons from the field study for Answer Garden and similar memory systems.
+To provide the necessary background for the field study, the paper first outlines organizational memory and organizational information seeking as research topics.
+Second, I will describe Answer Garden and distinguish it from similar systems.
+After these preliminary (but necessary) sections, I will then present the field study and its results.
+The final section of the paper will draw some conclusions and lessons from the field study for Answer Garden and similar memory systems.